ukersn/Potion-Craft-Ukersn-s-TweakWizard/README.md

 >
 > * (This feature is enabled by default with 'true'.
 You can set EnableOneClickGrinding to 'false' in the configuration file to disable it)
 >
-> 3. Disable particle effects in the game
+> 3.Disable particle effects in the game
 >
 > * (Default setting is true to enable, you can set disableParticleEffects to false in the configuration file to disable it)
 >